t-momozaki/RORM/README.md

 Momozaki, T. and Nakagawa, T. (2022).
 Robustness against outliers in ordinal response model via divergence approach. https://arxiv.org/abs/2209.11965

 The repository includes the following files.
-- robustORM.R: The script implementing the proposed inference methods for the ordinal response model with the density-power and $\gamma$-divergences
+- 'robustORM.R': The script implementing the proposed inference methods for the ordinal response model with the density-power and $\gamma$-divergences
-- links.R: The script containing functions that compose several density and distribution functions
+- 'links.R': The script containing functions that compose several density and distribution functions